Pediatric immunizations and well-child visits

 Is it time for your kiddo’s next well-child visit or round of immunizations?
 Or does your child need to get caught up on their vaccines?
 Now is always the right time to make sure they’re on track.

 Childhood immunization schedules are designed for kids’ young immune systems, helping to protect them from preventable diseases like tetanus, HPV, polio, measles and whooping cough as early and as safely as possible.
-That’s why it’s so important to stay on schedule – even during COVID-19.
+That’s why it’s so important to stay on schedule.

-Don’t delay well-child visits or important pediatric immunizations.
-We’re here to make getting care as easy, fast and safe as possible.
+So don’t delay well-child visits or important pediatric immunizations.
+We’re here to make getting care as easy, fast and convenient as possible.

 Choose between two types of immunization appointments